oroce/web-development-workshop/workshop-4.md

 # When should we get notified?

-* 1 of 5 signups failed
+* 1 of 5 sign-ups failed
 --
  ✔️

 --

-* 1 of 5 signups failed and it's 3 am
+* 1 of 5 sign-ups failed and it's 3 am
 --
  ✖️

 --

-* 5 of 5 signups failed
+* 5 of 5 sign-ups failed
 --
  ✔️
 --

-* 5 of 5 signups failed and it's 3 am
+* 5 of 5 sign-ups failed and it's 3 am
 --
  ✔️